 Waiting to eat until your blood glucose levels are below your recent average will ensure that they decrease over time.
 Most glucose meters will display the average glucose level for the last seven, fourteen and thirty days so it is easy to tell what your current target is.

-If you’re really eager you could go to the trouble of graphing your blood sugar numbers, but in the end, if your seven-day average is less than your fourteen day average then you’re moving in the right direction.
+If you’re really eager you could go to the trouble of graphing your blood sugar numbers, but in the end, if your seven-day average is less than your fourteen-day average then you’re moving in the right direction.

 when not to use this approach

-You should also keep in mind that there are other things that affect blood sugar including stress, sleep, sickness, hormones and exercise that you will need to manage and be mindful of when deciding whether to delay a meal due to your blood sugar being high.
+You should also keep in mind that there are other things that affect blood sugar including stress, sleep, sickness, hormones and exercise that you will need to be mindful of when deciding whether to delay a meal due to your blood sugar being high.

 The problem with injected insulin or many other diabetes medications is that, while it may help to reduce blood sugar levels, it also drives the energy back into the cells rather than allowing the stored energy to flow out of storage.